 Click the MORE tab in a project view to open the Project Settings page.
 In the sidebar, you’ll see options for the Project Profile, Integrations, and Import and Export CSV.
 To manage project members, click the MEMBERS tab.

 By default, this is set to the project collaborator who originally created the story.
 It can be changed by clicking on the drop-down menu to the right of Requester.
 By default, a story’s requester will receive a notification when the story is delivered for acceptance.

 When in a project, the collapsible sidebar shows the project’s velocity, number of members and allows you to set the story density.
 It also links to open your My Work panel, various other project panels, favorited epics, saved searches, labels, project history and any integrations.
 Panel width controls are at the bottom of the sidebar.
 In Workspace view, the same information and links are present, but organized by project, with a color code associated with each project.
 You can keep the sidebar collapsed or expanded with the hamburger icon at the top.

 Single story view

 This is used to describe a story that has been expanded into a full-page (single story) view.
 You can do this by either accessing a story via its unique story URL or by clicking the angled arrow located in the top right of an expanded story.

-Tracker feature and bug story types can have these states: unscheduled, unstarted, started, finished, delivered, accepted, or rejected.
+Tracker feature and bug story types can have these states: unscheduled, unstarted, planned, started, finished, delivered, accepted, or rejected.
 Chores can have unscheduled, unstarted, started, and accepted states.
 Release story states can be unscheduled, unstarted, and accepted.
 See more about how these states work in Tracker’s workflow.
 If your project is manually planned, you may also see a planned state.

 Stories view (project)